What Will Replace the BTR-82? Large "Boomerangs" or Improved "Oldies"?

 K-17 «Boomerang»

-The troop compartment was made more spacious, with disembarkation through the rear.
-Weight – about 29 tons against 15.4 tons for the BTR-82; engine – YaMZ-780 with 750 hp.
+The troop compartment was made more spacious, disembarkation is through the rear.
+Weight - about 29 tons against 15.4 tons for the BTR-82; engine - YaMZ-780 with 750 hp.
 The status of the vehicle remains uncertain, and plans for serial production have been repeatedly postponed.

-BTR-22 and BTR-87 – A New but Understandable Path
+BTR-22 and BTR-87 - A New But Understandable Path

 These combat vehicles are positioned as a simpler and cheaper replacement for Soviet designs.
-Unification with the BTR-82, an increase in weight to ~20 tons, optional buoyancy, and enhanced protection (from 12.7 mm bullets and a bottom that can withstand an explosion of up to ~2 kg of TNT) play in their favor.
+Unification with the BTR-82, an increase in weight to ~20 tons, optional buoyancy, and enhanced protection (from a 12.7 mm bullet and a bottom that can withstand an explosion of up to ~2 kg of TNT) play in their favor.

 BTR-22